Rob Kampia, Executive Director

 Previously, Mason co-founded and directed Safer Alternative For Enjoyable Recreation (SAFER), a Colorado-based nonprofit organization dedicated to educating the public about the relative safety of marijuana compared to alcohol.
 In this role, he was the driving force behind the campaigns in support of the successful Denver ballot initiatives to remove all penalties for adult marijuana possession (2005) and designate it the city’s lowest law enforcement priority (2007).
 In 2005, he was appointed to the Denver Marijuana Policy Review Panel by then-Mayor John Hickenlooper.
 Mason has also worked with students to pass marijuana policy reform referendums at more than a dozen large colleges and universities around the nation.
 He is currently a member of the SAFER board of directors and a member of the advisory board for Marijuana Majority.

 Mason is a co-author of Marijuana Is Safer: So why are we driving people to drink?
-(Chelsea Green, 2009) has contributed columns to several state and national publications.
+(Chelsea Green, 2009), and he has contributed columns to several state and national publications.
 He has been quoted in hundreds of articles in local and national publications, and he is frequently interviewed by local and national television and radio stations.
 Mason is a graduate of the University of Richmond.
-During his time as a student, he worked in the Virginia State Senate, the Phoenix City Council Office, and the Office of the Arizona Attorney General
+During his time as a student, he worked in the Virginia State Senate, the Phoenix City Council Office, and the Office of the Arizona Attorney General.

 As communications manager, Morgan Fox handles the day-to-day media needs of MPP’s reform efforts on the state and federal levels.
 In addition to interviews and providing information to reporters, Morgan is a frequent contributor to the MPP blog and has authored articles that have been published in news outlets nationwide.